Review · Diets & Weight Loss

 Better use case

-Someone who wants a simple, ready-to-follow meal plan for a short-term reset before a vacation or event
+Someone who wants a no-brainer, short-term meal plan for a vacation or event and is willing to blend

 Skip if

-You have a history of yo-yo dieting or disordered eating, where a rapid-loss plan may not be appropriate
+You have a history of yo-yo dieting or disordered eating — the rapid loss/regain cycle is harmful

 Evidence file